-Back-in-the-day (in the "old days" of 2019) in a normal sales planning cycle, we would be developing both annual and quarterly sales plans in the fall that would then be tightened up in early January and rolled out at the January national sales meeting with strict requirements to have regional, district and then quarterly individual plans developed to be reviewed and approved within the following week.
-Pretty standard stuff since that's the way that I grew up as a salesguy, and what I was required to do, but more importantly, it was what I have always considered to be a "normal" building block for any business and in any sales department at any level from national to regional to territory plans right down to individual quarterly selling plans at the street level.
+Given all of this, there needs to be an even larger mandate for change in the way we sell in 2024.
+Backin-the-day (in the "old days" of 2019) in a normal sales planning cycle, we would be developing both annual and quarterly sales plans in the fall that would then be tightened up in early January and rolled out at the January national sales meeting with strict requirements to have regional, district and then quarterly individual plans developed to be reviewed and approved within the following week.
+Pretty standard stuff since that's the way that I grew up as a salesguy, and what I was required to do, but more importantly, that rhythm of business is what I've always considered to be a "normal" building block for any business and in any sales department at any level from national to regional to territory plans right down to individual quarterly selling plans at the street level.